rsdbhamre/Lalaland/Readme.md

 ### Game Folder

-LL uses an isolated copy of your Skyrim to keep your Steam installation clean.
+LLL uses an isolated copy of your Skyrim to keep your Steam installation clean.
 All the files that you need to run the list are in a folder called “Game Root”.
 You don’t need to copy anything at all.

 ***

 ### ENB

-LL comes with ENB installed in the Game Root folder mentioned earlier.
+LLL comes with ENB installed in the Game Root folder mentioned earlier.
 ENB GUI is opened by pressing f11.

 If you wish to play the non ENB profile, you need to hide/disable these two files -d3d11.dll